jhlywa/chess.js/README.md

 ## User Interface

-By design, chess.js is headless and does not include user interface.
+By design, chess.js is headless and does not include a user interface.
 Many developers have had success integrating chess.js with the [chessboard.js](http://chessboardjs.com) library.
 See [chessboard.js - Random vs Random](http://chessboardjs.com/examples#5002) for an